TimFang1990/learn_xiaozhi/README.md

 A series projects to learn all components of xiaozhi about how they work
-Roadmap:
+- Roadmap:
-Led
+  - Led
+    - Done
-Display
+  - Display
+    - OLED
+      - Done
+    - LCD
+      - Circle
+      - Retangle
-Audio Codec
+  - Audio Codec
-Net Server
+  - Net Server
-Others
+  - Others